PHA board

 Aidan was appointed Chief Executive of the Public Health Agency on 1 July 2021.
 He comes with a career spanning over 30 years working in the Health Service and 3rd sector.

 In 2016 Aidan was appointed as the Director of Specialist Hospitals & Women's Health in Belfast Health and Social Care Trust.
-He was responsible for a diverse range of services including Royal Belfast Hospital for Sick children, Maternity Services, Gynecology Services, ENT, Trauma and Orthopaedics, Neuro Rehabilitation, Sexual and Reproductive health, Regional Disablement Services and the Dental Hospital.
+He was responsible for a diverse range of services including Royal Belfast Hospital for Sick children, Maternity Services, Gynaecology Services, ENT, Trauma and Orthopaedics, Neuro Rehabilitation, Sexual and Reproductive health, Regional Disablement Services and the Dental Hospital.

 In April 2019 he also assumed responsibility for Mental Health Services for adults and children across the Trust on an interim basis.
 In 2020 the Mental Health role expanded to include the Mental Health Capacity Act Compliance.